Tom5521/STBackup/README.md

 - This script requires the prior installation of the `curl` tool.
 - To use this script on other platforms, it is necessary to modify the file to add support for the specific platform.
+- *DO NOT REMOVE THE BINARY OUTSIDE THE "SillyTavernBackup" FOLDER.*
 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.